Professor Simon Kirchin is the Director of the Division of Arts & Humanities. Prior to that he was Dean of the Faculty of Humanities from July 2013.

-Simon has recently finished a long-standing project on thick evaluative concepts.
+Simon has completed a long-standing project on thick evaluative concepts.
 Thick Evaluation was published by OUP in 2017 and was the first OUP philosophy monograph to be open access.
 An edited collection Thick Concepts was released in 2013, also with OUP.
 He published a textbook, Metaethics, in 2012 with Palgrave Macmillan.

 Simon is also a founding member of SoNG (the Southern Normativity Group), a member of Kent’s Aesthetics Research Centre, and a current member of the Executive Committee of the British Philosophical Association.
 From 2008 to 2014, he was President of the British Society for Ethical Theory, which is the leading society in the UK for moral philosophy.
 He co-edits a book series, Bloomsbury Ethics, with Thom Brooks.
 He also served as Associate Editor of Ethical Theory and Moral Practice, 2007-13.

 In 2020, Simon was the local co-organiser of the Joint Session of the Aristotelian Society and Mind Association conference at Kent.

 Simon's research interests are mainly in metaethics and normative ethics, although he also has longstanding interests in aesthetics, medical ethics, metaphysics, political philosophy, and epistemology.
 He is currently starting two research projects: one on money and finance, and one on agreement and disagreement.

 Simon supervises a number of postgraduate students, many of whom have gone on to have successful careers in academia and beyond.
 Recent and current topics include:

 - Metaethics, Epistemology and Theology

 - Thick Concepts and the Law